aalogan/London-Fire-Brigade-Callouts/README.md

 # How Many Fire Engines Next Week?:<br /> Using Weather Data to Predict London Fire Brigade Callouts

-Using data provided by the London Fire Brigade (LFB) and the Met Office, I analysed LFB callouts in relation to the weather to predict and classify callouts.
+Using data provided by the London Fire Brigade (LFB) and the Met Office, I analysed LFB callouts in relation to the weather to predict and classify callouts. :firefighter:

 ## Table of Contents
 * [Project Goals](#project-goals)